Cielo Waste Solutions (CVE:CMC) Trading 23.1% Higher – Time to Buy?

-Cielo Waste Solutions Corp.
-(CVE:CMC – Get Free Report)’s stock price traded up 23.1% during mid-day trading on Saturday .
-The company traded as high as C$0.09 and last traded at C$0.08.
-159,908 shares changed hands during mid-day trading, an increase of 71% from the average session volume of 93,562 shares.
+Shares of Cielo Waste Solutions Corp.
+(CVE:CMC – Get Free Report) shot up 23.1% during trading on Saturday .
+The stock traded as high as C$0.09 and last traded at C$0.08.
+159,908 shares were traded during trading, an increase of 71% from the average session volume of 93,562 shares.
 The stock had previously closed at C$0.07.

 Cielo Waste Solutions Corp. operates as a waste-to-fuel environmental technology company in Canada.
 It converts and transforms waste feedstocks, including organic material and wood derivative waste into fuel, such as diesel, naphtha, and kerosene.
 The company was formerly known as Cielo Gold Corp. and changed its name to Cielo Waste Solutions Corp. in August 2013.
 Cielo Waste Solutions Corp. was incorporated in 2011 and is based in Calgary, Canada.